fukamachi/circular-streams/README.markdown

 Circular-Streams allows you to read streams circularly by wrapping real streams.
 Once you reach end-of-file of a stream, it's file position will be reset to 0 and you're able to read it again.

+Note this library can treat only octet streams which has a method `read-byte`.
+This might be expanded in the future.

 This library was originally written by Tomohiro Matsuyama as a part of [Clack](http://clacklisp.org), Eitarow Fukamachi ported it with some improvements.

 ## API Reference